Test Track I

 Design Time: 20h Print Time: 45h Post Processing Time: 2h Assembly Time: 1.5h Printer: Creality CR-10 Nozzle Diameter: 0.3mm |

-This was the first iteration of developing a new track type for the layout following Launch.
+This was the first attempt at developing a new track type for the layout following Launch.

-Taking inspiration from Intamin's newer generation double backbone track, these two spines have varying diameters of 5.5mm and 8mm for the top and bottom respectively.
+Taking inspiration from Intamin's double backbone track, these two spines have varying diameters of 5.5mm and 8mm for the top and bottom respectively.

-With standoffs holding the two spines together, track ties attach to both backbones with three total points of contact, increasing the overall rigidity while ensuring the rail spline points are met to guarantee maximum smoothness.
+With standoffs holding the two spines together, track ties attach to both backbones to inrease the overall rigidity, while ensuring all rail spline points are met to achieve maximum smoothness.

 |